Tearran/picorder-config/README.md

 # picorder-config

-picorder-config is a set shell commands that aim to install and configure [piCorderOS](https://github.com/directive0/picorderOS)
+picorder-config is a set shell commands that aim to install, configure and, add customization to [piCorderOS](https://github.com/directive0/picorderOS)

 # instalation:
 Curl